Tom Eisenberg

 Winner of the IIOC 2023 Robert F. Lanzillotti Prize for the Best Paper in Antitrust Economics

-Regulatory Distortions and Capacity Investment: The Case of China’s Coal Power Industry (Job Market Paper)
+Regulatory Distortions and Capacity Investment: The Case of China’s Coal Power Industry (Job Market Paper) - revisions requested at International Journal of Industrial Organization

 Winner of the EARIE 2019 Young Economist Essay Award (most significant policy contribution)

-WORKS IN PROGRESS
+WORK IN PROGRESS

 Self-Bonding in Environmental Liability Insurance Markets (with Terra Baer and Joshua Macey)